bsurc/docs/docs/Cluster Guides/Using_Software_on_the_Clusters.md

 job=batch(c, 'myParallelAlgorithmFcn', 1, {}, 'Pool", 54, 'CurrentFolder', '.');
 ```

 The first line should be verbatim in all scripts.
-The second line has the -p parameter like is used in Slurm files.
+The second line has the -p parameter similar to the Slurm files.
 This should be set to whichever queue you want to run in.
 The third line runs Matlab's **batch** command which has several parameters.

 c is your cluster variable